takelley1/linux-notes/systemd.md

 #### runlevel scripts

-- init - place script in `/etc/rc#.d/`, in which `#` corresponds to the desired runlevel in which you'd like the script to run
+init:    place script in `/etc/rc#.d/`, in which `#` corresponds to the desired runlevel in which you'd like the script to run
-- systemd - place script in `/etc/systemd/system/[TARGET].wants`
+systemd: place script in `/etc/systemd/system/[TARGET].wants`

 ---
 #### sources